Feed-in tariff: United States

-The first form of feed-in tariff (under another name) was implemented in the US in 1978 under President Jimmy Carter who signed the National Energy Act (NEA).
+The first form of feed-in tariff (under another name) was implemented in the US in 1978 under President Jimmy Carter, who signed the National Energy Act (NEA).
 This law included five separate acts, one of which was the Public Utility Regulatory Policies Act (PURPA).
 The purpose of the National Energy Act was to encourage energy conservation and develop new energy resources, including renewables such as wind, solar, and geothermal power.

 Within PURPA was a provision that required utilities to purchase electricity generated from qualifying independent power producers at rates not to exceed their avoided cost.
 Avoided costs were designed to reflect the cost that a utility would incur to provide that same electrical generation.
 Different interpretations of PURPA prevailed in the 1980s: some utilities and state utility commissions interpreted avoided costs narrowly to mean avoided fuel costs, while others chose to define "avoided costs" as the "avoided long-run marginal cost" of generation.
 The long-run costs referred to the anticipated cost of electricity in the years ahead.
 This last approach was adopted by California in its Standard Offer Contract No. 4.
 Another provision included in the PURPA law was that utilities were prevented from owning more than 50% of projects, to encourage new entrants.

 To comply with PURPA, some states began offering Standard Offer Contracts to producers.
-California's Public Utility Commission established a number of Standard Offer Contracts, including Standard Offer No.4 (SO4), which made use of fixed prices based on the expected long-run cost of generation.
+The California Public Utility Commission established a number of Standard Offer Contracts, including Standard Offer fixed prices on the expected long-run cost of generation.
 The long-run estimates of electricity costs were based on the belief (widely held at the time) that oil and gas prices would continue to increase.
 This led to an escalating schedule of fixed purchase prices, designed to reflect the long-run avoided costs of new electrical generation.
 By 1992, private power producers had installed approximately 1,700 MW of wind capacity in California, some of which is still in service today.
 The adoption of PURPA also led to significant renewable energy generation in other states such as Florida and Maine.

 This notwithstanding, PURPA retains negative connotations in the U.S. electricity industry.
 When oil and gas prices plummeted in the late 1980s, the Standard Offer Contracts that were signed to encourage new renewable energy development seemed high by comparison.
 As a result, PURPA contracts came to be viewed as an expensive burden on electricity ratepayers.

 Another source of opposition to PURPA stemmed from the fact that it was designed to encourage non-utility generation.
 This was interpreted as a threat by many large utilities, particularly by monopolistic suppliers.
 As a result of its encouragement of non-utility generation, PURPA has also been interpreted as an important step toward increasing competition.